The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 Before the process begins, you will be medically assessed to ensure that both your physical and mental health is at an appropriate level.

-The doctor will prescribe any anti-withdrawal medications such as Librium, which can alleviate many of the more uncomfortable and unpleasant side effects of detoxification.
+The doctor or attendant addiction specialists will prescribe any anti-withdrawal medications and other detox medication such as Librium, which can alleviate many of the more uncomfortable and unpleasant side effects of detoxification.

 They will also regularly check in on you throughout the process via telephone calls.

-It’s important to remember that a home detox is still medically supervised, unlike a self-detox which is not recommended under any circumstances.
+It’s important to remember that a home detox is still medically supervised, unlike a self-detox outside of a detox clinic which is not recommended under any circumstances.

 The symptoms of alcohol withdrawal can range from merely uncomfortable to dangerous and life-threatening, and seemingly mild side effects can worsen very quickly.